rgwch/ioBroker.dingz/README.md

 ![](rsc/dingz_1.jpg)

-Make sure to select "Beliebig" even if it's situated on Github:
+Make sure to select "Beliebig" even though it's situated on Github:

 ![](rsc/dingz_2.jpg)

+Read the warning and click "install" if you agree anyway.
 The adapter should then be in the admin pages's list:

 ![](rsc/dingz_3.jpg)

-Click on the three dots near the right upper corner and then on the **+** sign to create a new instance.
+Click on the three dots near the right upper corner and then on the **+** sign in the lower left corner to create a new instance.
 You need a separate instance for each Dingz in your Home.

 ![](rsc/dingz_4.jpg)